SRaghuram/neo4j/private/benchmarks/macro/README.md

  * Size: ~24 GB
  * Nodes: ~64,000,000
  * Relationships: ~192,000,000
-The full POC contained two groups of queries named 'credit fraud' and 'data science'.
+The full POC contained two groups of queries named 'credit fraud' and 'aml'.
 The workload contains queries from the 'credit fraud' group only.

+---
+#### fraud-poc-aml
+Based on a same customer POC as [fraud-poc-credit](#fraud-poc-credit)

+The full POC contained two groups of queries named 'credit fraud' and 'aml'.
+The workload contains queries from the 'aml' group only.

 ---

 #### alacrity